grz0zrg/ARM-ForthLite/README.md

 May be used in new words to implement some bootstrap primitives or be saved / loaded from somewhere to switch Forth context.

-Immediate word can use r7 safely to save space, always 0 in this case. (this is what ';' actually do)
+r7 in word definition can be used safely to save space, always 0 in this case. (this is what ';' do)

 ## Build